hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Key/value pairs as custom metadata

+Representing metadata with a set of key/value pairs is common in HashiCorp products and can be useful when communicating relational information between products and versioning among other more complex data types.

 ![Custom metadata key/value pairs](/assets/components/page-header/page-header-custom-metadata.png =600x*)

 !!!
 Dont

-Don't exceed more than four metadata objects or key/value pairs, this can result in unnecessarily complex content with the Page Header.
+We recommend not exceeding more than four metadata objects or key/value pairs, this can result in unnecessarily complex content with the Page Header.
 Instead, move this content into the page.

 ![Complex metadata dont](/assets/components/page-header/page-header-custom-metadata-dont.png)